muskanTaza/Dash.Readme-docs/docs/Start Here/onboarding-requirements.md

    3. Proof of Address (Bank Statement, Utility Bills, etc.)
    4. If the authorised representative is not a Director, we need Board Resolution stating that the representative is authorised to open an account with Tazapay.

 The above is a general list of requirements.
 Depending on your industry, business model, or our risk assessment, we may ask for additional documents to complete the process.
-After submitting your onboarding requirements, you will hear from within 4-7 business days.
+After submitting your onboarding requirements, you will hear from us within 4-7 business days.